wlandau/wlandau.github.io/_posts/2018-02-24-github-faq.md

 I quickly hit my limit of <code>gh()</code> queries, so I followed <a href="https://gist.github.com/christopheranderton/8644743">this guide</a> to get a personal access token.
 Adding <code>Sys.setenv(GITHUB_TOKEN ="YOURAPITOKENWITHFUNKYNUMBERSHERE")</code> to my <code>.Rprofile</code> file seems to have solved the problem.
 The <code>gh()</code> function also has a <code>.token</code> argument. (<code>"YOURAPITOKENWITHFUNKYNUMBERSHERE"</code> is not my actual token.)

-Next, I created a text vector of links to the actual issues.
+Next, I create a text vector of links to the actual issues.

 <pre><code>combine_fields <- function(lst, field){
   map_chr(lst, function(x){